Differentiable graph neural network simulator for forward and inverse modeling of multi-layered slope system with multiple material properties: Introduction

 Recent advancements in learned physics simulators~\citep{battaglia2016interaction, battaglia2018inductive, sanchez2020learning} offer promising alternatives to numerical approaches.
-Among them, Graph Neural Network Simulators (GNS) \citep{sanchez2020learning} have emerged as efficient surrogate models for computationally intensive approaches such as DEM \citep{jiang2024integrating, zhao2025physical}, MPM \citep{choi2024graph, haeri2024gns-mpm, kumar2023gns-inverse-forward-mpm, zhao2025physical}, and Smoothed Particle Hydrodynamics (SPH) \citep{li2022graph}.
-GNS represents particles as nodes and their interactions as edges in a graph, enabling the model to learn the underlying physics of granular flow dynamics.
+Among them, Graph Neural Network Simulators (GNS) \citep{sanchez2020learning} have emerged as efficient surrogate models for computationally intensive approaches such as DEM \citep{jiang2024gns_inverse, zhao2025physical}, MPM \citep{choi2024graph, haeri2024gns-mpm, kumar2023gns-inverse-forward-mpm, zhao2025physical}, and Smoothed Particle Hydrodynamics (SPH) \citep{li2022graph}.
+The GNS represents particles as nodes and their interactions as edges in a graph, enabling the model to learn the underlying physics of granular flow dynamics.
 This structure supports forward predictions with generalization beyond the training domain, similar to numerical frameworks, while achieving computational speedups of several orders of magnitude compared to advanced numerical techniques \citep{zhao2025physical, choi2024graph}.
-GNS has also shown potential in inverse modeling due to its computational efficiency and inherent differentiability \citep{zhao2022learning_pde_constrained, jiang2024integrating, allen2022physical}.
-These properties enable rapid exploration of parameter spaces via repeated forward simulations, which would otherwise be prohibitively expensive.
-Additionally, differentiability allows for gradient-based optimization in high-dimensional inverse problems \citep{allen2022physical, jiang2024integrating, choi2024inverse, kumar2023accel}.
-Despite the discussed GNS potential, prior GNS-based efforts relevant to slope systems and runout modeling have focused on simplified geometries, often limited to homogeneous slopes and single-parameter material models based solely on friction angle.
-These simplifications hinder the applicability of GNS to slope systems encountered in engineering practice, which typically involve multi-layered geometries and materials characterized by both friction angle and cohesion, as described by the Mohr-Coulomb failure criterion.
+The GNS has also shown potential in inverse modeling due to its computational efficiency and inherent differentiability \citep{zhao2022learning_pde_constrained, jiang2024gns_inverse, allen2022physical}.
+Its computational efficiency enables rapid exploration of parameter spaces via repeated forward simulations, which would otherwise be prohibitively expensive.
+Additionally, its differentiability allows for gradient-based optimization in high-dimensional inverse problems \citep{allen2022physical, jiang2024gns_inverse, choi2024inverse, kumar2023accel}.
+Despite the discussed GNS potential, prior GNS-based efforts relevant to slope systems and runout modeling have focused on simplified geometries, often limited to homogeneous rectangles/cubes (e.g., \cite{choi2024graph,zhao2025physical}), characterized solely based on a friction angle.
+These simplifications hinder the applicability of the GNS to slope systems encountered in engineering practice, which typically involve multi-layered geometries and materials characterized by both friction angle and cohesion.